AndreiManoliu/fpons-pts/ai-vector-search-apex-adb/download/download.md

 </copy>
 ```

-This code loads two ONNX models into the Oracle ADB, making them available.
-The json configuration specifies how the models should handle input and output data.
+This code loads the ONNX model into the Oracle ADB, making it available.
+The json configuration specifies how the model should handle input and output data.

 By just changing the model, you will have different vectors for the same document.
 Each of the models are designed to search the vectors and get the best match according to their algorithms.
 For example Tinybert has 128 dimensions while all-MiniL2-v2 has 384 dimensions.
 Usually, the greater the number of dimensions, the higher the quality of the vector embeddings.
 A larger number of vector dimensions also tends to result in slower performance.
 You should choose an embedding model based on quality first and then consider the size and performance of the vector embedding model.
 You may choose to use larger vectors for use cases where accuracy is paramount and smaller vectors where performance is the most important factor.

-To verify the model exists in database run the following statement.
+To verify if the model exists in database run the following statement.

 ```sql
 <copy>